orend/register/register.md

 end

 ```
 We first find the user or create it if it doesn't exist.
-Then we notify the user it was added to the mailing list via ```NotifiesUser``` (probably asking her to confirm).
-We update the user record with the name of the mailing list and then render the user as a json.
+Then we notify the user she was added to the mailing list via ```NotifiesUser``` (probably asking her to confirm).
+We update the user record with the name of the mailing list and then render a json representation of the user.

+The logic in this controller is pretty simple, but it's still too complicated for a controller and should be extracted out.
+But where to?
+The word '``user``' in almost every line here suggests that we should push it into the ```User``` model (that's [Feature Envy](http://sourcemaking.com/refactoring/feature-envy)).
+Let's try this:

 Extracting Logic to a Fat Model
 --------------
-The logic in this controller is pretty simple, but it's still too much for a controller and should be extracted out.
-But where to?
-The word 'user' that can be found in almost every line here might suggest that we should push it to the ```User``` model.
-Let's try this:

 ```ruby
 class EmailListController < ApplicationController def create